petre-renware/sdeven/doc_src/SDEVEN.20_RENPRA.md

 !!! tip "Git usage"
-    Recommendations are easier applicable when using standard `git` versioning systems (*practice strongly recommended by SDEVEN methodology*).
+    Recommendations are more easily applicable when using standard `git` systems (*practice strongly recommended by SDEVEN methodology*).